varigence/docs/bimlflex/user-guide/installing-upgrading-bimlflex.md

 ![Installing BimlFlex -center -50%](../user-guide/images/bimlflex-ss-v5-bimlflex-2019-installer-s7.png)

 Pick Custom components to install.
 Only identified available ones are available in the list.
-It is possible to force installation of unavailable options
+It is possible to force the installation of unavailable options

 ![Installing BimlFlex -center -50%](../user-guide/images/bimlflex-ss-v5-bimlflex-2019-installer-s8.png)